23 FAQs on choosing and using accounting software in your business

 Accounting software is designed to hold all your company's financial records.
 Maintaining extra records outside of the software takes more time and - if you're using the software properly - is unlikely to bring you significant benefits.

-Having said that, it is a good idea to take a backup copy of your data occasionally.
-If the cloud software provider ever goes bust, or shuts down without warning, this reduces the impact to your business.
+It is a good idea to make routine backup copies of your data.
+If the cloud software provider shuts down, this reduces the impact to your business.